robbert-vdh/nih-plug/BREAKING_CHANGES.md

   call `nih_plug_vizia::assets::register_noto_sans_light()` for the default theming to work.
 All of the plugins in this repo also use `nih_plug_vizia::assets::register_noto_sans_thin()` as a title font.
+- Additionally, the Vizia fork has been updated to not register _any_ default fonts for the same reason.
+If you previously relied on Vizia's default Roboto font, then you must now call `nih_plug_vizia::vizia_assets::register_roboto()` at the start of your process function.

 ## [2022-10-23]